Haski01/Mastering-python/11_async_python/Notes.md

   - async def → defines an asynchronous function.
   - await → pauses the function until another async task completes.

-- You need an event loop to run async functions — Python provides it using asyncio.
+- You need an event loop to run async functions — Python provides it using `asyncio`.